6. Continuous probability distributions#

 • c.
 99.7% of (i.e., almost all) women are \(\mu\pm 3\sigma\) tall (the \(3\sigma\) rule).

-Also, if we knew that the distribution of heights of men is also normal with some other parameters, we could be able to make some comparisons between the two samples.
-For example, we could compute the probability that a woman randomly selected from the crowd is taller than a male passerby.
+Also, if we knew that the distribution of heights of men is also normal with some other parameters (spoiler alert: \(\mathrm{N}(173.8, 7.66)\)), we could make some comparisons between the two samples.
+For example, we could compute the probability that a passerby who is 155 cm tall is actually a man.

 Exercise 6.1

 How different manufacturing industries (e.g., clothing) can make use of such models?
-Are simplifications necessary when dealing with complexity?
+Are simplifications necessary when dealing with complexity of the real world?
 What are the alternatives?

 Important

-We are always expected to verify the assumptions of a model that we wish to apply in practice.
-In particular, we will soon note that incomes are not normally distributed.
-Therefore, we must not refer to the above \(2\sigma\) or \(3\sigma\) rule in their case.
-A cow neither barks nor can it serve as a screwdriver.
+We should always verify the assumptions of the tool at hand before we apply it in practice.
+In particular, we will soon discover that the UK annual incomes are not normally distributed.
+Therefore, we must not refer to the aforementioned \(2\sigma\) rule in their case.
+A hammer neither barks nor can it serve as a screwdriver.
 Period.

 Important

-For the normal distribution family, the values of the theoretical CDF can be computed by calling scipy.stats.norm.cdf; see Figure 6.3.
+For the normal distribution family, the values of the theoretical CDF can be computed by calling scipy.stats.norm.cdf; compare Figure 6.4 below.

 x = np.linspace(np.min(heights), np.max(heights), 1001)